-- o Creation of Conservancies that often include private, communal and State land; - The registration of Biosphere Reserves that are afforded international recognition through UNESCO's 'Man in the Biosphere' programme.
-Limpopo Province has three officially registered Biosphere Reserves - Soutpansberg, Waterberg and Kruger to Canyons; - The official recognition by the Government of the importance of private nature reserves through, inter alia, the National Environmental Management Act, the Protected Area Management Act, Agenda 21 and the Biodiversity Convention etc. - The reaction of nature reserve management, eco-tourism operators and landowners has been very negative in terms of accepting that a new power line has to traverse through the heart of officially protected areas; - Various respondents have pointed out that pushing a power line through these protected areas is not as easy as it may have been when the original lines were built.
+- o Trans Frontier Conservation Areas there are two that include Limpopo Province; - O The 'expansion' of State-owned conservation areas, such as National and Provincial Parks.
+This is being achieved by the creation of partnerships with neighbouring landowners that have similar conservation objectives.
+The Greater Kruger Park is an example of how the conservation status of those private nature and game reserves that border Kruger may be enhanced and how they become an integral part of the overall conservation and wild life management objectives; - o Creation of Conservancies that often include private, communal and State land; - The registration of Biosphere Reserves that are afforded international recognition through UNESCO's 'Man in the Biosphere' programme.
+Limpopo Province has three officially registered Biosphere Reserves - Soutpansberg, Waterberg and Kruger to Canyons; - o The official recognition by the Government of the importance of private nature reserves through, inter alia, the National Environmental Management Act, the Protected Area Management Act, Agenda 21 and the Biodiversity Convention etc. - The reaction of nature reserve management, eco-tourism operators and landowners has been very negative in terms of accepting that a new power line has to traverse through the heart of officially protected areas; - Various respondents have pointed out that pushing a power line through these protected areas is not as easy as it may have been when the original lines were built.
 This has resulted from the higher status afforded to private conservation areas and the fact that the Guidelines issues by the Kruger to Canyons Biosphere Reserve clearly indicate what is and what is not permissable within both the Core and the Buffer zones that from part of the Biosphere Reserve.
-In this regard, all the private nature reserves, as well as other environmentally sensitive areas, are included within the official buffer zone; - Certain landowners are in opposition to the proposed routes to such an extent that they have indicated their willingness to engage top environmental lawyers to fight against these proposals; - □ An opinion was given that it may not be legally acceptable to expropriate land that has been given official conservation status if there are viable alternatives.
+In this regard, all the private nature reserves, as well as other environmentally sensitive areas, are included within the official buffer zone; - Certain landowners are in opposition to the proposed routes to such an extent that they have indicated their willingness to engage top environmental lawyers to fight against these proposals; - An opinion was given that it may not be legally acceptable to expropriate land that has been given official conservation status if there are viable alternatives.

-7. KEY RECOMMENDATIONS
+8. KEY RECOMMENDATIONS